 Normal drooling in our feline friends typically occurs in response to deep relaxation or sometimes to the temptation of a tasty treat.
 The drooling response to deep relaxation is simply due to lack of inhibition.
 When your cat is relaxed, muscle tension is low, even in the jaw and face.
 This allows drool to escape the mouth rather than be swallowed.

 Drooling also can be due to a memory response.
-When your kitty is being petted in just the right way, the contentment takes them back to their kitten hood when they were snuggled up next to their siblings nursing.
-Kittens often knead their mother’s belly in order to stimulate milk release which leads to a full tummy and a warm fuzzy feeling.
-Petting your cat stimulates that kneading response which in turn links their brain to the memory of nursing and the release of saliva that accompanies any meal.
-Purring is also part of that memory loop as it is a linked to contentment.
+When your kitty is being petted in just the right way, the contentment takes them back to their kitten-hood when they were snuggled up next to their siblings nursing.
+Kittens often knead their mother’s belly in order to stimulate milk release, which leads to a full tummy and a warm fuzzy feeling.
+Petting your cat stimulates that kneading response, which in turn links their brain to the memory of nursing and the release of saliva that accompanies any meal.
+Purring is also part of that memory loop as it is linked to contentment.

 Drooling in cats is something that not all cat parents may be aware of.
 It’s completely normal in most cases of contentment or just prior to an enticing meal.
 However, there are many causes of abnormal drooling that can be alarming and most often require some veterinary intervention.
 Your best bet is to get acquainted with some of the causes of abnormal drooling and get comfortable with having a damp lap when you’re snuggling with your feline friend.